-- You are welcome to record a short video, see the next page for some recording tips, including questions to answer. - You may send us one or multiple pictures/photographs; they can be a portrait or a self-portrait or a different type of representation depending on what you want to express and represent.
-These pictures can be supported by a caption. - You record a vocal message, telling your story.
-Please find the questions for inspiration on the following pages. - You write a blog/text, based on the same questions as mentioned above. - You create or help someone create an artwork.
-We need to digitize this for the website, so a picture would be great.
+- You are welcome to record a short video (see the next page for some recording tips, including questions to answer). - You may send us one or multiple photographs, including photographs of artwork you created; they can be a - You record a vocal message, telling your story.
+Please find the questions for inspiration on the following pages. - You write a blog/text, based on the same questions as mentioned above.